 The main thing to remember for both subclasses of Working Holiday Visa is that you CANNOT work for the same employer for more than 6 months.
 Most employers will already know this about working holiday applicants but it’s worth making it clear or reminding them.

 Casual work, bar or restaurant work, manual work or hospitality work are fairly easy to find short term contracts with.
-They often rely on the influx of working holiday makers who are looking for jobs exactly like that.
+They often rely on the influx of working holiday makers who are looking for working holiday visa jobs in Australia exactly like that.
 I would recommend looking for a couple of jobs on casual contracts.

 Casual contracts, especially in a city, pay very well (often $23+ AUD per hour - $15USD or £13 GBP) and although you are not eligible for sick pay or paid time off, you can turn down shifts and pick your hours as you wish.
 Obviously don’t be ridiculous and never take any shifts!
 But Taylor, my partner, has two jobs and he can pick up or turn down shifts at either, depending on what his schedules are looking like that week.

-To get one of these jobs the best way is to print of your CV and hit the streets.
+To get one of these jobs in Austalia on a working holiday visa, the best way is to print of your CV and hit the streets.
 Get out there and hand them out to any establishments which you like the look of.
 This is how Taylor got both of his jobs.

 If you are intending to work somewhere which requires you to serve alcohol, you will need to get your RSA - your Responsible Service of Alcohol qualification.
 This is mandatory to service alcohol.
 You can get this by doing an online course in all States except Victoria, where it has to be completed in a one day class in person.
 The cost is $55.